vitorzarzar/KnightsTour/README.md

 # Problem

-A knight's tour is a sequence of moves of a knight on a chessboard such that the knight visits every square exactly once.
+A knight's tour is a sequence of moves of a knight on a chessboard such that the knight visits every tile exactly once.

 ![Chessboard](resources/chess_board.jpg)